Bachelor of Science in Human Sciences

 The Bachelor of Science in Human Sciences is designed for students who wish to pursue multiple fields of study within the College of Human Sciences.
 It provides flexibility for students to explore specific areas of interest, work toward career goals, or prepare for graduate or professional study.
 Students are required to select three areas of concentration, which are similar in content to a minor.

 Each concentration consists of a minimum of 18 semester hours for a total of 54 minimum hours.
-Two concentrations must be in the College of Human Sciences and may be selected from addictive disorders and recovery studies; apparel design and manufacturing; community, family, and addiction sciences; human development and family studies; interior design; nutritional sciences; personal financial planning; restaurant, hotel, and institutional management; retail management; personal finance, youth development, and family and consumer sciences extension education.
+Two concentrations must be in the College of Human Sciences and may be selected from addictive disorders and recovery studies; apparel design and manufacturing; community, family, and addiction sciences; human development and family studies; interior design; nutritional sciences; personal financial planning; restaurant, hotel, and institutional management; retail management; personal finance, and family and consumer sciences extension education.

 Students are also required to complete the core curriculum required by both the university and the College of Human Sciences for a total of 120 semester hours.
 For additional information about the requirements and course offerings, see an academic adviser in the College of Human Sciences.